ome/omero-documentation/omero/sysadmins/server-upgrade.txt

 The OME team is committed to providing frequent, project-wide upgrades both with bug fixes and new functionality.
 We try to make the schedule for these releases as public as possible.
-You may want to take a look at the roadmap_ for exactly what will go into a release.
-We always inform our :community_plone:`mailing lists <>` of the development status.
+You may want to take a look at the `Trello boards <https://trello.com/b/4EXb35xQ/getting-started>`_ for exactly what will go into a release.

 See the full details of OMERO |release| features in the :forum:`Announcements <viewforum.php?f=11>` forum.